 Strategic Planning for Everyone

 Harvest is finally over, the wines are aging, the vineyard is dormant and winery visitors are at a low point.
 This is a great time to think about the future and do some strategic planning.
 It can be hard to look long term when your business operates on a fairly consistent yearly cycle.
 It can also be a bit overwhelming to start writing long term financial forecasts if you’ve not done them before.
 Have no fear!
 I’ll layout the basics for each plan here and go into depth on how to execute each plan with as little pain as possible in later blog posts.
 But, really, there is no substitute for planning for the future.
 The time you invest in thinking about the future of your winery is well worth it.
-If you are not in the wine industry, this still applies to you!
-My examples are winery focused but are applicable to all industries and products.

 Three Financial Plans

 - Strategic Plan – A ten year plan that forecasts long term expenses and sales and strategically considers opportunities and threats.

 - Long Range Plan – A three, or four, year plan driven by sales and which informs current and future winery production.